The Academic Catalog contains course-related policies and a listing of courses in an academic year.

 Master of Divinity

 The Master of Divinity (MDiv) is a full-time, residential, three-year graduate professional degree that requires 78 credit hours, including 40-44 credits in core distribution requirements in the fields of Bible, Church History, Theology/Ethics, Practical Theology, and Interreligious Engagement.

-View and print the appropriate MDiv Degree Planner below:
+View and print the appropriate current MDiv Degree Planner below: